nuwave/lighthouse/docs/master/eloquent/complex-where-conditions.md

 # Complex Where Conditions

-Adding query conditions ad-hoc can be cumbersome and limiting when you require many different ways to filter query results.
+Adding query conditions ad-hoc can be cumbersome and limiting when you require manifold ways to filter query results.
 Lighthouse's `WhereConditions` extension can give advanced query capabilities to clients and allow them to apply complex, dynamic WHERE conditions to queries.